BrianHwang888/Firework/README.md

 # Firework
+Things Done:
+	- Fixed access violation; was in Floor class definition not in shader & program class

 Things to Do:

-	- Redo shader & program class;causes access violation
 	- Seperate position and color data in floor class
+ 	- Implement matrices for projection, view, and model
+	- Implement camera class